sspBlackboard/Student-BankAccounts-APIs/README.md

-# Student-BankAccounts-APIs
+# Student-StudentBankAccounts-APIs

 ## Description

-This project involves using Postman to authenticate the API requests for retrieving bank account details of a student.
+This project involves using Postman to authenticate the API requests for retrieving student bank account details of a student.

 ## Installation